VirtualGL/virtualgl/BUILDING-win.md

 instance:

     cd {build_directory}
-    cmake -G "Visual Studio 9 2008" [additional CMake flags] {source_directory}
+    cmake -G"Visual Studio 10" [additional CMake flags] {source_directory}

-You can then open ALL_BUILD.vcproj in Visual Studio and build one of the configurations in that project ("Debug", "Release", etc.) to generate a full build of VirtualGL-Utils.
+You can then open **ALL_BUILD.vcproj** in Visual Studio and build one of the configurations in that project ("Debug", "Release", etc.) to generate a full build of VirtualGL-Utils.

 ### MinGW

-NOTE: This assumes that you are building on a Windows machine.
+NOTE: This assumes that you are building on a Windows machine using the MSYS environment.
 Cross-compiling on a Linux/Unix machine is left as an exercise for the reader.

     cd {build_directory}
-    cmake -G "MinGW Makefiles" [additional CMake flags] {source_directory}
+    cmake -G"MSYS Makefiles" [additional CMake flags] {source_directory}
-    mingw32-make
+    make

 Debug Build